 A still life, also called nature morte, is a painting of an arrangement of inanimate objects, e.g. flowers, fruit, vases etc. Artists have been painting still lifes since the late Middle Ages.
-The arrangements often tell a little story, and can be executed in many ways, but one of my absolute favourites is to place the arrangement under a glass dome.
+The arrangements often tell a little story, and can be executed in many ways, but one of Lulu Mosquito's absolute favourites is to place the arrangement under a glass dome.
 When something is displayed under glass, it highlights the objects.
 It becomes special, something that stands out from the rest – like at a museum.

 A beautiful and harmonious still life arrangement brings things together by virtue of their colours, shapes and geometry.
 Aesthetically, the arrangement must be pleasing to the eye.
 Choose carefully what you want to highlight under your glass dome.
 For instance, think in terms of contrasting materials with harmonious colours, or vice versa.
 You can easily add a humorous touch by choosing beautiful kitsch items or your children’s crooked clay figures from kindergarten.